voilajsx/.github/PHILOSOPHY.md

 ## Our Pledge

 As the VoilaJS community, we pledge to build a platform that simplifies development, fosters collaboration, and inspires innovation.
 Together, we will create tools that empower developers and redefine how web and mobile apps are built.

+## Connect With Us

-Join us in this journey.
+Join us on our journey: [github.com/voilajs](https://github.com/voilajs)